Anima Poetry Press

 Poems of Soul and Spirit

 Anima Poetry Press is a small publisher specialising in contemporary poetry which engages with mythology, metaphysics, symbolism, depth psychology and transcendence—poems which touch on those poles of human experience which might be called 'Soul' and 'Spirit'.
 We look for work which doesn't take for granted the primacy of sense and reason while resisting the temptation to retreat from the modern world.
-We publish an annual poetry magazine (also called Anima) and collections.

 Contact: Anima Poetry Press, Cissbury, Ashfield Road, Midhurst, West Sussex.
 GU29 9JS.